Trump envoy showed ‘troubling lack of knowledge at Ukraine peace talks

 The talks, set to continue this weekend, are the first between the three countries since Russia’s full-scale invasion began in February 2022 – but the comments have led to fears that inexperience and misunderstanding by US officials could pose a risk to Kyiv.

-"General [Kyrylo] Budanov is now their vice president," the official is reported to have said during a meeting with reporters, according to the Kyiv Independent.
-Ukraine does not have a vice president and Budanov has recently been appointed as head of the President’s office.
+“General [Kyrylo] Budanov is now their vice-president,” the official is reported to have said during a meeting with reporters, according to the Kyiv Independent.
+Ukraine does not have a vice-president, and Mr Budanov has recently been appointed as head of the president’s office.

 Asked whether the envoys hoped to agree a peace deal before the four-year anniversary of the conflict, the top official reportedly answered: “I wasn’t aware of what that anniversary date was.”
 He added: “I don’t think we feel pressure to because we have a four-year anniversary.”